MNJ-Commits/MiniProjects/README.md

 ### Step #3:

-On login, there should be a simple dashboard showing the number of registered cars in your system.
+On login, a simple dashboard should show the number of registered cars in your system.

 ### Step #4: